 Now on to the hunt!

-to the west".
+The Spanish were being pursued by the notorious Scots-Irish turncoat Marshall Miller.
+As per Cuervo's official dispatches, he "turned and faced the werewolf to give the main Spanish army time to regroup to the west".
 The Spanish anchored on the olive groves and farmhouse and extended their line across the small hillocks.
 The French deployed in "ordre mixte" in the center opposing the Spaniards, with supporting light cavalry on the right flank.
 We elected to bring our forces on in route of march on the "odd turns" since we were playing on a small table top (6x4).

-nch advanced the light cavalry screen to force isolated Spanish units into square on the hill tops.
+The French advanced the light cavalry screen to force isolated Spanish units into square on the hill tops.
 There was not enough Spanish mass to form but a thin blue and white line.
 Marshall Miller advanced quickly hoping to defeat the Spanish in detail while demonstrating with the cavalry to freeze any movement across lateral lines of support.
 The Spanish made the French veterans pay for this rather ill-advised advance and shot away the leading brigade.
 It never pays to be the "point" and was made abundantly clear in this battle.
 Spanish units occupied the farmhouse/winery and the groves to the south.
 The second French brigade initially bypassed the building and received constant hits from harassing fire.
 The groves were a scene of a grim firefight developing between Spanish and French forces.

 Spanish morale was generally good with routing ooccurring only when causalities accumulated to a tipping point.
 On the whole, the Spaniards were giving as good as they got when their British support reached the field on Turn 3, slowing the French advance to a crawl.
 An artillery pounding was effected by both sides with pass through fire being deadly.because of the lack of reverse slopes.
 C'se l' guerre!